chouseknecht/mariadb-container/README.md

 MARIADB_ROOT_PASSWORD
 > Password for the `root` user.
 If a password is not supplied, a random password will be created, and displayed in the log the first time the container starts.

-The following variables are set in defaults/main.yml, and can be overriden at execution time:
+The following variables can be set in `main.yml`:

+mariadb_vesion: 10.2.0
+> Set the version of mariadb server to intall.
+See the [mariadb yum index](http://yum.mariadb.org/) for available versions.

 mariadb_clean_yum_cache: yes
 > Set to *no* during development to speed yum package installs.